 The defensive walls in Otmuchów were built of stone and brick on an irregular plan resulting from the natural rolling of the area.
 The perimeter had the shape of an irregular polygon, protected from the south and partly west by a stream that flows in the south-east to Nysa Kłodzka.
 At the south-west corner, the fortifications were connected to the walls of the bishop’s castle situated on the hill.
 The ring of walls was probably not reinforced with towers, but only with a ditch from the outside.

 The town had three gate towers: Mill from the south, Grodkowska from the north and Nyska from the east, now called Sparrow.
 The Sparrow Tower was built in the second half of XIV century on a square plan.
 The bottom part is built of stone and in the upper is brick, the whole is currently covered with plaster.
 The pointed portal of the gate is made of stone.
 The tower has 14 arrowslits and 3 windows on the south side.
 Above the gate portal from the town side, on a large height, there was an entrance to the tower.
-In 1566, it received a renaissance attic.
-In the ground floor there is a room with a barrel vault that could serve as a town detention facility.
-The town was also surrounded by a moat.
+At the ground floor there was a room with a barrel vault that could serve as a town prison.

 Website eksploratorzy.com.pl, Otmuchów – Wieża Wróbla i mury obronne.